3catz/monkeyspecies/README.md

-# monkeyspecies
+# Classifying Monkey Species using pretrained models.
-Using pretrained CNN models to classify 10 monkey species, as found on Kaggle The link to that data and project is https://www.kaggle.com/slothkong/10-monkey-species In addition to the data provided for training and validation, I used googliser.sh, a bash script, for downloading images from google images, which I then used to create
+Some code for a pretrained CNN models to classify 10 monkey species, as found on Kaggle The link to that data and project is https://www.kaggle.com/slothkong/10-monkey-species In addition to the data provided for training and validation, I used googliser.sh, a bash script, for downloading images from google images, which I then used to create